 But without employees, there's no company.
 And if workers are sick, unhappy, or depressed, that will affect their productivity and, in the process, the organization's objectives.
 There was no more place for putting financial goals to the focal point instead of employees' well-being.

 As they battled coronavirus, leaders noticed their employees go through the same, which influenced their work.
 It is what made wellness and well-being programs a hot-topic in 2020.
 Recruiters and hiring managers had to quickly identify how to develop and implement procedures and methods that protect workers and their health.

 Employee well-being became more than a trend.
-It turned into a must that every company that cares about its workers and future will have to build and ensure it's making an impact.
+It turned into a must that every company that cares about its workers and the future will have to build and ensure it's making an impact.
 But we are still in the clutches of COVID-19, uncertainty didn't minimize, and health is one of the principal concerns.
 Hence, it's safe to assume well-being programs will become more diverse and widespread in the future.

-2020: The Year of Continuous Challenges
+According to HR Perspective: 2020 is The Year of Continuous Challenges

 Even though it's February of 2021, it feels like a reprisal of the previous year.
 It is because the last one was that intense, at some points heartbreaking, and undoubtedly challenging.

 We experienced changes that happen once in a lifetime and go down in history.
 The pandemic of COVID-19, societal upheavals, and social distancing marked every aspect of our lives.
 That triggered a shift to remote work, digital acceleration, and focusing on employee well-being, the HR highlights of the last year.